Small breed puppy

 Tip: If you want to offer titbits, opt for plain, cooked meats, vegetables or fruits — in moderation.

-4. Parasites and Worms
+4. Parasites and worms

 Dogs and puppies can pick up intestinal parasites from infected faeces or contaminated environments.
 Worms such as roundworms, hookworms or giardia can cause digestive upset and need veterinary treatment.